Toshihiko-tan/momi3/docs/tutorial.rst

 A common example is the symmetry constraint on migration rates.
 This reflects the assumption that gene flow between two populations occurs at the same rate in both directions.

-To enforce symmetric migration rates, we can add a new equality rule to the constraint matrices returned by constraints_for.
+To enforce symmetric migration rates, we can add a new equality rule to the constraint matrices returned by ``constraints_for``.

 This time, let's say we want to infer 3 parameters - the ancestral population size and the symmetric migration rate between P0 and P1.
 We start by obtaining the default constraints: